Nerina Pallot: 2022: I Don't Know What I'm Doing

+2024: A Psalm for Emily Salvi

+In 2024, Pallot released her eighth studio album, A Psalm for Emily Salvi.
+"Regrets" was the first single from the album.
+On 13 April she played the London Palladium.

+2025: All Roads Lead to... solo tour

+Between September to December, Pallot is touring the UK and Ireland (36 nights).
+She is due to play the Royal Albert Hall in May 2026.

 Videos

 Pallot has released six videos to go with singles from Dear Frustrated Superstar, Fires, and Year of the Wolf.

-Her first video for "Patience", directed by Swedish director Emma Hvengaard, features Pallot in various scenes, notably wearing white and barefoot, continually floating to and from earth.
+Pallot's first video for "Patience", directed by Swedish director Emma Hvengaard, features Pallot in various scenes, notably wearing white and barefoot, continually floating to and from earth.
 "Alien" begins with Pallot lying down, it then becomes apparent that she had fallen onto a plumber's van, crushing it, and the video implies she has fallen from the sky "like an alien".
 The unreleased "If I Know You" video features multiple Nerinas fighting each other in a theatre.

 For "Damascus", Pallot is seen playing piano and singing in a recording studio.
 Pallot's next video was for "Everybody's Gone to War", which includes cabbage-throwing goths and pineapple bombs.
 Her next video was for "Sophia", and was filmed in the middle of the desert in Morocco.
 It has Pallot sitting at a piano, playing and singing while fire surrounds her in a circle and her piano smokes and is also alight.
 Pallot's next performance, "Learning to Breathe", is more "abstract" and is computer-generated with her playing the guitar in a house with many pictures decorating the walls.

 The video for "Put Your Hands Up", the lead single from Year of the Wolf, was shot in and around Lant Street in Southwark, London.